-Working worldwide to protect whales and dolphins and the places they live.
+Working worldwide to protect whales and dolphins and the places where they live.

 WDC has thirty years experience funding vital conservation, education and research projects around the globe.